climbing-ge/faq/README.md

 # Contribution rules
 - You found a problem with some content?
 Please, help us to be better: [write us here](https://github.com/climbing-ge/guide/issues/new)
 - Please, dont merge without a PR review
-- Update all supproted languages in the same PR
+- Update all supported languages in the same PR